CALlanoR/SystemDesign/AWS/Section6_EC2SolutionsArchitect.md

 To terminate an Elastic IP you must  first select the Elastic IP, then disassociate it and then release it.

-**Placement Groups**
+### Placement Groups
 Sometimes you want control over EC2 instances placement strategy, the strategy can be defined using placement groups.
 When you create a placement group, you specify one  the following strategies for the group:
-    • **Cluster:** Packs instances close together inside an Availability Zone.
+- **Cluster:** Packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of high-performance computing (HPC) applications.
-    • **Spread:** Spread Placement Group places your EC2 instances on different physical hardware across different AZs..
+- **Spread:** Spread Placement Group places your EC2 instances on different physical hardware across different AZs..
-    • **Partition:** Spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+- **Partition:** Spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
 This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.

 <p align="center">
   <img src="../images/placementgroups.png" width="500">